domoticz/domoticz/dzVents/documentation/README.md

  - **groups(idx/name)**: *Function*: A function returning a group by name or idx.
 Each group has the same interface as a device.
 To iterate over all groups do: `domoticz.groups().forEach(..)`.
 See [Looping through the collections: iterators](#Looping_through_the_collections:_iterators).
 Note that you cannot do `for i, j in pairs(domoticz.groups()) do .. end`.
 Read more about [Groups](#Group).
  - **helpers**: *Table*.
 Collection of shared helper functions available to all your dzVents scripts.
 See [Shared helper functions](#Shared_helper_functions).
  - **log(message, [level])**: *Function*.
 Creates a logging entry in the Domoticz log but respects the log level settings.
 You can provide the loglevel: `domoticz.LOG_INFO`, `domoticz.LOG_DEBUG`, `domoticz.LOG_ERROR` or `domoticz.LOG_FORCE`.
 In Domoticz settings you can set the log level for dzVents.
  - **notify(subject, message, priority, sound, extra, subsystem)**: *Function*.
 Send a notification (like Prowl).
 Priority can be like `domoticz.PRIORITY_LOW, PRIORITY_MODERATE, PRIORITY_NORMAL, PRIORITY_HIGH, PRIORITY_EMERGENCY`.
 For sound see the SOUND constants below. `subsystem` can be a table containing one or more notification subsystems.
-See `domoticz.NSS_xxx` types.
+See `domoticz.NSS_subsystem` types.
  - **openURL(url/options)**: *Function*.
 Have Domoticz 'call' a URL.
 If you just pass a url then Domoticz will execute the url after your script has finished but you will not get notified.
 If you pass a table with options then you have to possibility to receive the results of the request in a dzVents script.
 Read more about [asynchronous http requests](#Asynchronous_HTTP_requests)<sup>2.4.0</sup> with dzVents.
 Supports [command options](#Command_options_.28delay.2C_duration.2C_event_triggering.29).
  - **scenes(idx/name)**: *Function*: A function returning a scene by name or id.
 Each scene has the same interface as a device.
 See [Device object API](#Device_object_API).
 To iterate over all scenes do: `domoticz.scenes().forEach(..)`.
 See [Looping through the collections: iterators]. (#Looping_through_the_collections:_iterators).
 Note that you cannot do `for i, j in pairs(domoticz.scenes()) do .. end`.
 Read more about [Scenes](#Scene).
  - **security**: Holds the state of the security system e.g. `Armed Home` or `Armed Away`.